 At the same time, you’ll have to keep an eye on how much product you use on your vehicle.
 The small tube isn’t something we recommend relying on for larger vehicles, especially if you prefer to go heavy-handed with your application.
 Since you’ll likely need about a quarter-sized helping of wax for a section of paint, achieving maximum coverage on a truck or three-row SUV might prove challenging.
-However, anyone with enough time and desire on their hands—and a black car, of course—can use this product.
+However, anyone with enough time and desire on their hands can use this product.

 With the number of wax products out there designed for black cars, it can be hard to know which to choose.
 For an entire black-car care system, Turtle Wax has put together its Black Box Finish Kit.
 Priced affordably for all the products included, the kit includes a four-step process that will restore some life in your car’s black paint.

 Numbered for easy reference, the four steps begin with a pre-wax cleaner and end with a spray detailer.
 Straight-forward instructions on every product mean you can achieve a great waxing, even if you have never waxed a car before.
 The two included applicator pads make it easy to get the wax on the vehicle and not all over your hands.